- Section One: Terms and Conditions -

 1.4.
 Other definitions that appear only in this Annex have the meanings set out below:

 1.6.
-Details of the features and functionality of the different Broadband Services listed in paragraph 1.1 are as described on the following section of the Website – http://gradwellcomms.staging.wpengine.com/broadband/adsl
+Details of the features and functionality of the different Broadband Services listed in paragraph 1.1, and the different packages in which they are available, are as described on our Website, or in promotional material that we may produce from time to time.

 1.7.
 Our Broadband Services are categorised as follows: